microsoft/code-with-engineering-playbook/0020-day-two/stand-ups/readme.md

 As contributors are answering the three questions, if another contributor has a question or issue to share, they should reserve until after all contributors have answered finished.
 Once each member has answered all three questions, the scrum master should open up the floor to anyone who may have an open question or unresolved issue to share.
 This portion of the ceremony is often referred to as the "Parking Lot".

-**Parking lot discussions are optional** for those not needed to answer a question.
-Those not needed to answer a parking lot question can leave the meeting once all contributors have answered the 3 questions.
+**Parking lot discussions are optional for participants**.
+Ensure discussion leaders call out necessary parties for their discussion points upfront, allowing those not needed to leave the meeting.

 ### Start On Time